UKHO/docs/software-engineering-policies/InfrastructureAsCode/terraform.md

 Most standards and practises at the UKHO is covered in the Training courses we provide around the use of Terraform.

-Videos and Presentation can be found in the Software Engineering Team > Training Channel.
+Videos and Presentation can be found in the **Software Engineering Team > Training Channel**.

 Also online resources provided by [terraform.io](https://www.terraform.io/) are very useful.